Single sign-on with OpenID Connect

 Enable direct authentication with JWT bearer tokens: When enabled, non-interactive (machine-to-machine) authentication is allowed using a signed JWT, typically for API calls.
 This is an advanced use case.

-Log in & profile — Under "Log in & profile," if a URL is provided, users who log in via OpenID Connect will see a link on their profile page to manage their account directly at the identity provider.
-Language-specific labels can be provided for this link for your portal's languages.
+Under "Log in & profile," if a URL is provided, users logging in will see a link on their profile page to manage their account at the identity provider.
+You can provide language-specific labels for this link.
+Additionally, you can customize the SSO login button on your workspace's login page, which is helpful if you have multiple identity providers.

 Group mapping tab